 Regulations for Legal Translators

 Each country has its own set of regulations for legal translators.
 In many countries, legal translators must have a degree in business and legal translation.
 In Argentina and Brazil, legal translators must be certified by the state.
 Countries like The Netherlands, Sweden and Spain require translators to swear legal oaths.
-Moreover, they are regularly examined to ensure their good practice and proficiency.
+Moreover, they are regularly examined for good practice and proficiency.
 They are also centrally regulated.
 In Italy however, all legal translations must be certified/notarized by a professional legal practitioner.

 The situation is different in the United Kingdom and the United States.
 These two countries are not very strict about accreditation of legal translators.
 Many language services providers (LSPs) provide certificates of accuracy if requested by the client.
 Some join trade associations and independent bodies that offer membership and qualifications, to signify accreditation.
-It is also used as a quality benchmark.
+It also serves as a quality benchmark.

 What Makes Legal Translation Different?

 Still in the dark as to what legal translation is?
 As mentioned, it is one of document translation’s most complex forms.
 Mistakes, ambiguity or misinterpretation, no matter how small, have no place in legal translation because the translated document can become void.
 Further, there are huge legal and financial complications that can result due to even a simple error.